-Kids Expect Apple To Meld Creativity And Education, Says Its Retail chief
+Kids Expect Apple To Meld Creativity And Education, Says Its Retail Chief

 That philosophy is reflected in Apple’s new “Everyone Can Create” curriculum, which provides teaching ideas involving music, drawing, photography, and video.
 It follows the two-year-old “Everyone Can Code” curriculum, which leverages Apple’s kid-oriented Swift Playgrounds programming environment.
 That too has been fodder for sessions at the stores: “When we first created Swift Playgrounds, we had this retail platform that’s an amazing place to teach kids to code,” says Cheryl Thomas, Apple’s vice president of software engineering operations.

 The fact that Apple chose to tackle coding and creativity as curricula subjects isn’t a coincidence.
-They sit squarely at the intersection of technology and the liberal arts, an address which Jobs was fond of referencing and which Tim Cook name-checked at the high-school event.
-Code and creativity are “both areas where Apple has a point of view,” says Susan Prescott, Apple’s VP of product marketing for apps, markets and services.
+They sit squarely at the intersection of technology and the liberal arts, an address that Jobs was fond of referencing and that Tim Cook name-checked at the high school event.
+Code and creativity are “both areas where Apple has a point of view,” says Susan Prescott, Apple’s VP of product marketing for apps, markets, and services.
 “You won’t find us creating a biology curriculum.”
 (Which is not to say that Apple products can’t be used to teach biology: The morning keynote included a look at a third-party augmented-reality frog-dissection app for the iPad.)

-For me, talking with Ahrendts, Prescott, and Thomas about Apple software and services for Apple hardware in an Apple store underlined the company’s unique vertical integration, in which there’s less space between product development and retail experience than with any other tech company.
+For me, talking with Ahrendts, Prescott, and Thomas about Apple software and services for Apple hardware in an Apple Store underlined the company’s unique vertical integration, in which there’s less space between product development and retail experience than with any other tech company.
 Part of the news at Apple’s event pertained to new functionality for managing iPads in a schoolroom setting with more students than devices.
 And though it might be tempting to interpret that as a mundane attempt to make progress in an area where Chomebooks have excelled, Ahrendts surprised me by getting excited as she talked about it.
 “My favorite part of the preentation this morning was about sharing the iPads in class,” she says.
-“We’ve done that in Apple stores for years.
+“We’ve done that in Apple Stores for years.
 Why shouldn’t you do that in a classroom?”